bcgov/public-cloud-techdocs/docs/azure/best-practices/be-mindful.md

 3. **Perform your operation**: Once the lock is removed, you should be able to delete your resource as needed.

 4. **Be aware of automation**: Our automation systems will periodically reapply these locks to ensure ongoing protection.
-If you need the lock to remain off for an extended period, please contact the Cloud Pathfinder team.
+If you need the lock to remain off for an extended period, please contact the Public Cloud team.

 5. **Best practice**: After completing your task, if the automation hasn't yet reapplied the lock, consider manually reapplying it to maintain security.